privy-io/create-privy-pwa/README.md

 #### `pages/index.tsx`

-Using Privy's `login` method and prompting users to install your PWA using the `beforeinstallprompt` event (Chrome-only).
+Using Privy's `login` method and prompting users to install your PWA using the `beforeinstallprompt` event (Android/Chrome-only).

 #### `pages/dashboard.tsx`